• Fall Recipes

 It's also the case that you may have an allergy to spinach or have an intolerance to it.
 People who have to follow a low histamine diet as they have histamine intolerance or mast cell activation syndrome typically avoid spinach as it is a higher histamine food.

-My low histamine readers may also like to see some of the suggestions on my posts on the best bean substitutes and yogurt alternatives (note that not all foods suggested are low histamine, but most are!).
+My low histamine readers may also like to see some of the suggestions on my posts on the best bean substitutes and tomato substitutes (note that not all foods suggested are low histamine, but most are!).

 Spinach substitutes